marekq/rss-lambda/readme.md

 ------------

 - Make sure the AWS SAM CLI and Docker are installed and configured on your local machine.
 - If you want, you can edit the RSS feeds in 'lambda/feeds.txt'.
-These contain 40 AWS blogs by default.
+These contain various AWS blogs I read by default.
 - Run 'bash deploy.sh' to deploy the stack.
 If the 'samconfig.toml' file is not present, you will have to enter the stack details manually.
 - If you optionally select to use email notifications using SES, you will need to ensure that you have the SES sender and email address preconfigured in your account.
 There is unfortunately no simple way to provision this using SAM.